Enrique Pena Nieto, the new face of Mexico's old rulers

 When party leaders attended the swearing in of Pena Nieto's successor last September in the state capital Toluca, there was polite and generous applause for many, including the new governor, when the names of visiting grandees were read out.

-But nothing inside the huge theatre could match the roar that went up for Montiel and his protégé, Pena Nieto.
+But nothing inside the huge theater could match the roar that went up for Montiel and his protege, Pena Nieto.

 (Editing by Kieran Murray and Doina Chiacu)